eslint-community/eslint-plugin-security/docs/avoid-command-injection-node.md

 });
 ```

 What happens though when you need to start getting user input for arguments into your command?
 The obvious solution is to take the user input and build your command out using string concatenation.
-But here's something I've learned over the years: When you use string concatentation to send data from one system to another you're probably going to have a bad day.
+But here's something I've learned over the years: When you use string concatenation to send data from one system to another you're probably going to have a bad day.

 ```js
 var path = "user input";